 We have a deep knowledge of family law statutes for the state of Florida.
 Whether it's a child custodianship or divorce case, we provide you with a professional family law defense in Brevard County, Florida.

 The John Vernon Moore Law Office understands the stress and emotional turmoil family matters can bring to individuals.
-Our aim is to expedite your legal cases as quickly as possible to your benefit.
+We aim to expedite your legal cases as quickly as possible to your benefit.

-We zealously advocate for our clients with a thorough and aggressive approach throughout the course of our representation and to provide you with the very best possible legal representation available.
+We zealously advocate for our clients with a thorough and aggressive approach throughout our representation and to provide you with the very best possible legal representation available.

 Our services cover the following family cases in Florida: